cloud-native-toolkit/ibm-garage-iteration-zero/README.md

 ![Dashboard](./docs/images/devcluster.png)

-Currently the tools are not linked to a single sign on , other than Jenksin in Open Shift, for not to obtain the credentials for the tools login into ibm cloud account and run `igc credentials` this will list the user id and password secrets
+Currently the tools are not linked to a single sign on (future plan), other than Jenkins in OpenShift, to obtain the credentials for the tools login into ibm cloud account on the command line and run `igc credentials` this will list the userids and passwords secrets for each tool installed.

 ```bash
 ibmcloud login -a cloud.ibm.com -r us-south -g catalyst-team